echolab-stanford/loss_damage/README.md

 A Repo supporting project on estimating global loss and damage from emissions.
 This repo contains updated scripts to process, clean, analyze, and reproduce the figures in the loss and damage paper.
 The scripts are run through the github repository but raw data are stored in the BurkeLab Dropbox directory due to size limitations.
 The scripts written so that they pull the raw data from the dropbox and outpout intermediate dataframes used for figures into the github repo.
 The scripts used to plot the figures are then run from the github repo and directly pull the needed data from the github repo.
 Current preprint not publicly available.
 Public earlier drafts can be found here (https://www.nber.org/papers/w31658)

 # Description
+This repository provides the code and guidance necessary to run the analysis and produce the figures and in-text analysis in Burke et al., 2024 working paper.
+The structure of the scripts allow users to run the models under different assumptions and underlying conditions.
+This generally includes the 1) FaIR emissions preturbation-temperature relationship, 2)cell level warming ratio, the 3)temperature-economic growth relationship.

 ## User suitability